John III Doukas Vatatzes: Alliance with Frederick II

 After Gregory IX's death in 1241, the new pope Innocent IV continued the policies of his predecessor, and attempted to wage war on both emperors.
 At the Council of Lyon in 1245, Frederick was declared deposed as emperor and excommunicated, for, among a multitude of other reasons, marrying his daughter to John III who was called by Innocent IV "that enemy of God and the church."
-The illegal papal deposition of Frederick II was widely regarded as illegitimate and now European monarch offered support for Innocent’s anti-Staufen crusade.
+The illegal papal deposition of Frederick II was widely regarded as illegitimate and no European monarch offered support for Innocent’s anti-Staufen crusade.
 Frederick remained the preeminent monarch in the west.
 In the east, the pope called for another crusade against John III and entered into negotiations with the Mongols to invade Nicaea, but both efforts were unsuccessful.
 In the west, Innocent IV was more successful against Frederick II, and a papal-supported rebellion defeated the imperial army at the Battle of Parma in 1248.
 However, this and other setbacks notwithstanding, the situation remained fluid and Frederick managed to maintain his dominance in Italy.
 John III continued to send troops, including archers and infantryman, and subsidies to Frederick via Epirus between 1247 and 1250 to aid his father-in-law, who finally checked papal forces in central Italy at the Battle of Cingoli in August 1250 and avenged his reversals in Lombardy.
 His anti-imperial crusade seemingly crumbling, Innocent’s position in Lyon was dire.
 During 1250, Frederick had mostly recovered from his recent setbacks and enjoyed relative imperial ascendancy across Italy; however, the great Hohenstaufen emperor died of dysentery in December of that year.

 After Frederick II's death, diplomatic activity briefly continued between the two empires, with John III's son Theodore II Doukas Laskaris delivering a memorial speech in which he admired Frederick II's struggle against the hostility of the western aristocracy and clergy.
 Frederick's son and successor Conrad IV sent an embassy to Nicaea in 1253 in order to return Constance-Anna's exiled family back to Italy, but Conrad IV and John III's deaths in 1254 ensured that a possible continuation of the imperial alliance never ensued; after Conrad's IV death, the Holy Roman Empire and the Kingdom of Sicily were divided.
 Frederick's other son Manfred, the last Hohenstaufen king of Sicily, was to prove hostile to the Nicaean cause, invading Nicaea's Albanian coast in 1257 and allying with Michael II Komnenos Doukas against Nicaea in 1259, providing troops for the Battle of Pelagonia.
 After the Nicaean victory, Michael VIII Palaiologos attempted to marry the widowed Constance-Anna, who had remained at the Nicaean court during the reigns of her stepson and stepgrandson, in order to secure an alliance with Manfred.
 However, Constance-Anna refused and moved to her brother's court in Sicily in 1261, thus severing all ties with Byzantium and formally ending the alliance started by John III and Frederick II.